 Easy to Participate

 There are three options this year to make responding even easier than previous years.
 You can respond online, by mail or by phone.
-Those who don't self-respond will have a U.S. Census Bureau worker visit them in May 2020 to collect information.
+Those who don't self-respond will have a U.S. Census Bureau worker visit them to collect information.
 The census is available in 13 different languages to accommodate the majority of the population.